Librity/gympoint_full_stack/README.md

 that lets administrators manage daily gym functions, and lets students post questions about workouts and healthy habits.

-I put a lot of hard work in this entire process, even lost a girlfriend.
+I put a lot of hard work in this entire process: it became the focus of all my free time.
 I hope ya'll like my work and see the passion behind each line of code.
 It's been crazy these last few months, and I'm stocked this is finally done.

 ## ⚙️ Technologies